Arman170616/Capstone-Project-An-End-to-End-ITS-Application/README.md

    \`\`\`

 4. **Folder Structure**:
-   Make sure your project has the following structure:
+   Ensure your project has the following structure:

    \`\`\`
    ├── app.py                  # Flask app